DevTaehong/Hipnode/README.md

 #### Main Tasks

 - **Database Setup**: Implemented the setup of PostgreSQL using Prisma ORM.
 Developed the database models based on the provided Figma diagrams to ensure a robust data structure.
-Created functions for seeding of DB.
+Created functions and seeded DB using Faker.
 - **Rich Text Editor**: Created a sophisticated rich text editor utilizing the Lexical framework, enhancing the user interface for content creation.
 - **Home Page Layout and interactivity**: Responsible for the layout and presentation of the home page, contributing to an intuitive and user-friendly experience.
 - **Comments Section Layout and interactivity**: Responsible for the comments section, which allows users to comment on posts and also accepts replies to comments.